 Be sure to visit the flagship Dutch Brothers coffee shop.
 Their coffee beans are a staple on OARS.
 Oregon trips and something of an obsession among the guide crew.
 Order coffee from the cheerful baristas (whether or not they are “too friendly” is a point of contention among locals) and don’t forget to ask for a sticker.

 At Wooldridge Creek Winery, black bears have been known to wander down to the vineyards to munch on grapes when the blackberries have shriveled at the end of summer.

 If beer is more your style, Southern Oregon is also home to some great breweries.

 Caldera Brewery in Ashland has an extensive beer list with some perennial favorites and lots of seasonal brews.
 Southern Oregon Brewery is a cozy brewpub in Medford.
 They have a delicious beer selection and a rotating line-up of food trucks that operate all week.
-Finally, Standing Stone Brewery in downtown Ashland has a menu of local, seasonal food complimented by a solid beer list.
+Finally, Standing Stone Brewing Company in downtown Ashland has a menu of local, seasonal food complimented by a solid beer list.
 (Pro tip: their delicious house chai is not to be missed).

 Neighboring Ashland is famous for its world-class Shakespeare Festival.
 But even if you don’t get to catch a play, an afternoon in downtown Ashland’s Lithia Park is well-worth your time.
 This park spans 93 acres of forested canyonlands.
 With its labyrinth of paths and ponds and playground equipment, it’s a great place for anyone whose heart is still on the river.